Mar 23, 2020

 Understanding What Is Considered a “Significant” Change Under EU MDR Article 120(3) and MDCG 2020-3

-Unless you were recently dropped off by an alien spaceship, you are well aware that the EU MDR imposes strict new requirements on medical device companies marketing their products in Europe.
-Many device companies have been scrambling to renew existing CE certificates granted under the Medical Devices Directive (MDD 93/42/EEC).
+The EU MDR imposes strict requirements on medical device companies marketing their products in Europe.
+Many device companies scrambled to renew existing CE certificates granted under the old Medical Devices Directive, allowing them to sell that device in Europe until those certificates expire or May 2024, whichever comes first.

 Whatever the reason, companies need to be careful to make sure they do not make significant changes that would raise the ire of Notified Bodies and trigger a mandatory new EU MDR registration, or risk having to prematurely pull their product from the EU market.

 Suppose you renewed an existing MDD certificate on April 2, 2020 and it expires on April 1, 2023.
-What if you want/need to make changes to the device after the compliance (start) date of the EU MDR in May 2021?
+What if you want/need to make changes to the device?
 Well, you have two options:

 - Pull the device off the market while you pursue CE certification under the EU MDR.